PaoloForte95/athena/README.md

 ```
 $ sudo apt-get install openjdk-17-jdk
 ```
 Download PDDL4j and build it.
-It is not necessary to do this in the ros2 workspace.
+It is not necessary to build it in the ros2 workspace.
 ```
 git clone https://github.com/pellierd/pddl4j.git
 cd pddl4j